 \section{Introduction}

 In this article we want to work out certain combinatorial aspects associated with exceptional sequences in the derived category $D^b(X)$ of coherent sheaves on rational surfaces.
 In earlier work \cite{HillePerling11} it was found, somewhat surprisingly, that to any exceptional sequence of invertible sheaves on a rational surface there is associated in a canonical way the combinatorial data of a smooth complete toric surface.
 This finding suggests that in many interesting cases there could be a link between semi-orthogonal decompositions of derived categories and toric geometry.
-However, this is far from being well-understood so far, even for the case of line bundles.
-An important development in this direction is recent work by Hacking and Prokhorov \cite{HackingProkhorov10} and Hacking \cite{Hacking13}.
+However, so far this is not very well understood, even for the case of line bundles.
+An important development in this direction is work by Hacking and Prokhorov \cite{HackingProkhorov10} and Hacking \cite{Hacking13}.
 In \cite{HackingProkhorov10}, singular surfaces with ample anticanonical divisor and Picard number one which admit $\Q$-Gorenstein smoothings are classified.
 These surfaces necessarily have $T$-singularities in the sense of Wahl \cite{Wahl81}.
 Among such surfaces, there is one family of weighted projective planes $\mathbb{P}(e^2, f^2, g^2)$ such that $e, f, g$ satisfy the Markov equation

-This classification resembles Rudakov's interpretation \cite{Rudakov89a} of the classification of exceptional bundles $\mathbb{P}^2$ by Drezet and Le Potier \cite{DrezetLePotier}.
-Rudakov showed that any exceptional sequence $\sh{E}, \sh{F}, \sh{G}$ on $\mathbb{P}^2$ is essentially uniquely determined by the ranks ($e, f, g$, say) and the possible ranks ranks correspond to solutions of the Markov equation $e^2 + f^2 + g^2 = 3efg$.
+This classification resembles Rudakov's interpretation \cite{Rudakov89a} of the classification of exceptional bundles on $\mathbb{P}^2$ by Drezet and Le Potier \cite{DrezetLePotier}.
+Rudakov showed that any exceptional sequence $\sh{E}, \sh{F}, \sh{G}$ on $\mathbb{P}^2$ is essentially uniquely determined by the ranks ($e, f, g$, say) and the possible ranks correspond to solutions of the Markov equation $e^2 + f^2 + g^2 = 3efg$.
 In \cite{Hacking13}, Hacking shows that indeed there exists a natural bijective correspondence between degenerations of $\mathbb{P}^2$ and exceptional bundles on $\mathbb{P}^2$.
 More generally, for a rather large class of surfaces (which includes rational surfaces and certain surfaces of general type) Hacking constructs a correspondence between exceptional vector bundles and $\Q$-Gorenstein degenerations.

 In this article, we want to follow some ideas of both \cite{HillePerling11} and \cite{Hacking13} and show that the relation between exceptional sequences and toric surfaces with $T$-singularities is a quite general phenomenon.
 Our main result is the following: